ultralytics/ultralytics/docs/yolov5/tutorials/model_ensembling.md

 ---
 comments: true
+description: Learn how to ensemble pretrained YOLOv5 models for improved mAP and Recall during testing and inference.
+Clone, install requirements and run YOLOv5. 🚀
 ---

 📚  This guide explains how to use YOLOv5 🚀 **model ensembling** during testing and inference for improved mAP and Recall.